tomevans93/Studio-93/README.md

 Added the photos and checked they work, they do.
 So now i am playing around to see what will suit the page best in terms of shape.
 I have been consistent with the colour scheme and keeping the page look clean.

+Added the photos to the zone page.
+Looks amazing as the theme has been so consistent.
+Unsure on how many to have in a column tried 2,3,4.
+Need second opinion

+Cannot get the timetable image to work.
+It somehow keeps dropping below the footer and i cannot change the size.